 Fortunately for us and unfortunately for the owner of Cocoamoda, it was a slow day in the factory.
 The reason was that the chocolate enrober machine had broken down and they were awaiting the repair crew from Chicago to come down and enable its functionality.

-Under normal circumstances visitors can view the production of these tasty truffles through some large windows in the foyer of the building.
+Under normal circumstances, visitors can view the production of these tasty truffles through some large windows in the foyer of the building.
 Because of this slow interlude we were fortunate in that we got to meet with and talk to the owner of Cocoamoda, Kenneth Wilkinson for awhile.

-We actually got to see this in action.
-While he was showing us his "kitchen" of the chocolate factory, the chef brought a dish that would become the day's special offering in his bistro restaurant.
-Mr. Wilkinson made several recommendations to improve the presentation of the dish while approving of the overall flavor components.
+We got to see this in action.
+While Kenneth was showing us his "kitchen" of the chocolate factory, the chef brought a dish that would become the day's special offering in his bistro restaurant.
+Mr. Wilkinson made several recommendations to improve the presentation of the meal while approving of the overall flavor components.

 I took a picture of a now bricked in doorway that was at one time a conduit between what was a hardware store and a brothel next door.
-Mr. Wilkinson said that obviously this camouflaged the men's true intent and probably enhanced both businesses back then.
+Mr. Wilkinson said that obviously this camouflaged the men's real intent and probably enhanced both businesses back then.

 Anyone remembering the I Love Lucy shows where Lucy and Ethel were working on an assembly line with chocolates will find this interesting.
 A similar machine to the one in the Cocoamoda chocolate factory was being utilized but was speeded up beyond normal timing for the comedy effect.
 Only one "take" was done, and the machine broke down.
 So that bit of hilarity was contrived and never would have been transpiring in that oh-so-rapid of a pace.

 Those old brick buildings in Calvert have found a great new purpose in housing this new enterprise of Cocoamoda.
 Look for expansions into other cities of Texas and possibly beyond in the future.

 Since originally writing this, the Cocoamoda Restaurant was starting to fail financially.
 Robert Irvine and his crew from the televised show Restaurant Impossible came to their aid and helped institute some necessary changes.

 Where Highway 6 and Farm Roads 1644 and 979 meet, Calvert, Texas can be located on a map.